aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

   * Adjust the minimum capacity to obtain a suitable scaling rate
 * Network throughput is proportional to capacity

-More complete details can be found [in the docs](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2.setting-capacity.html#aurora-serverless-v2-examples-setting-capacity-range-for-cluster)
+> *Info* More complete details can be found [in the docs](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2.setting-capacity.html#aurora-serverless-v2-examples-setting-capacity-range-for-cluster)

 Another way that you control the capacity/scaling of your serverless v2 reader instances is based on the [promotion tier](https://aws.amazon.com/blogs/aws/additional-failover-control-for-amazon-aurora/)